NISSAN40499/Business-Insight-360-Project-for-AtliQ-Hardware-s/Data Infrastructure & Data CatalogAtliQ.md

 ### **Data Warehousing at AtliQ**

 AtliQ's data infrastructure is structured as a **scattered system** consisting of multiple **Database Management Systems (DBMS)**.
-These systems are managed by different teams across the organization. a sample example of AtliQ's Databases is:
+These systems are managed by different teams across the organization:

 - **Software Engineers** manage the following:
   - Sales Software